Vasu7389/ReactJs-Interview-Question/README.md

 ---
-title: "Reactjs Interview Question 2023"
+title: "ReactJs Interview Question 2023"
-description: "50+ Reactjs Interview Question 2023 with PDF download | Interview Questions for Reactjs and Redux"
+description: "Find the top React job interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview."
 ---

-<span style=" font-size: 0.8rem; border-bottom: 1px solid grey;"> Updated Dec 15, 2022 </span>
+<span style=" font-size: 0.8rem; border-bottom: 1px solid grey;"> Updated Dec 16, 2022 </span>

+Here you'll find the top React job interview questions for 2023 for beginners, frontend developers, junior developers as well as for experienced developers which might help you cracking your next interview.

+## ReactJs

-ReactJS is a popular JavaScript library for building user interfaces.
+ReactJs is a popular JavaScript library for building user interfaces.
 It is maintained by Facebook, and is widely used for building web applications, mobile apps, and other user interfaces.
 React allows developers to create reusable components, which can help make large applications easier to manage and maintain.
 It is designed to be efficient, declarative, and flexible, and can be used to create complex, dynamic user interfaces.

-Here you'll find the most frequently asked ReactJS and React Hooks interview questions that will help you in preparing your interview.

 <details>
 <summary>